Fitsum-Haile/alu-higher_level_programming/README.md

-This is the directory for all higher level programming related tasks
+This is the directory for all SQL introduction tasks